Cananea strike: Strike

 The Cananea Riot of 1906, with burning buildings in the background.

 Prior to the official outbreak of the strike, there was significant unrest in the mines.
-Workers were upset about the length of their 10-hour days, the inequality of pay between Mexican and American mine workers, and the conditions of the mines.
-The conditions were poor as the mine had substandard ventilation, a high risk of injury, and in many cases, death.
-On Cinco de Mayo, workers protested their working conditions, and in response local, authorities applied martial law in an attempt to avoid further conflicts.
+Workers were upset about their 10-hour work days, the inequality of pay between Mexican and American mine workers, and the conditions of the mines.
+The conditions were poor, as the mine had substandard ventilation, a high risk of injury, and, in many cases, death.
+On Cinco de Mayo, workers protested their working conditions.
+In response, local authorities declared martial law in an attempt to avoid further conflicts.
 The strike may have also been in response to Enrique Bermúdez's publication in his newspaper, El Centenario, calling for workers to "stand up for their rights," which he published in April of the same year.
 Bermúdez's publication openly criticized Greene's company, especially the inequality between Mexican and American workers.
 Bermúdez would later continue to publish and advocate for labor reform from the city of Cananea.
-At the same time, other actors, including the American-based anarchist Industrial Workers of the World (IWW) and Western Federation of Mineworkers (WFM), recognized that their fight did not stop at the border, and they sent materials south from Arizona.
+At the same time, other actors, including the American-based anarchist organization Industrial Workers of the World (IWW) and Western Federation of Miners (WFM), recognized that their fight did not stop at the border, and they sent materials south from Arizona.

 Anti-Díaz sentiment was a significant contributing factor to the strike.
+After 1900, in an effort to bring more foreign investment to Sonora, Díaz initiated large-scale exterminations of the Yaqui people, fueling increasing criticism towards his administration.
+The Díaz administration continued a long-held tradition of redistributing Yaqui lands, and the Yaqui consistently retaliated against government efforts to acquire their land.
+Once the Yaqui had become a non-issue, American investors became more comfortable investing in numerous industries in Sonora.

 News publications spread information that blamed the Díaz administration for the economic problems of the country.
-He had allowed foreign investors to take control of many key industries, such as mining and oil production, in Mexico in an effort to 'modernize' the country through capitalist ventures.
+He had allowed foreign investors to take control of many key industries, such as mining, irrigation, and oil production, in Mexico in an effort to 'modernize' the country through capitalist ventures.
+In 1905, Americans owned more than 250 businesses in Sonora.
 In 1906, Americans had invested $27,829,000 in mining operations in the state of Sonora, with $7,500,000 concentrated in Cananea.
 Because of this, many miners placed blame on the federal government for the inequality they faced under the Cananea Consolidated Copper Company.
 Bermúdez further criticized the Diaz administration when he stated that Diaz had "sold out to the gringos."
 Local governments proved to be no better for Mexican workers.
 They consistently sided with and protected wealthy American and international owners.
 This was also the case with the police presence at foreign-owned companies in Mexico.
-The rurales of the Mexican Rural Guard had a history of working alongside Arizona rangers for the same goal: to protect foreign interests.
+The Rurales of the Mexican Rural Guard had a history of working alongside Arizona Rangers to protect foreign interests.